AliceWi/VacMap/README.md

 ## data

 ### where to get
-Data can be downloaded as .csv at vacmap.de
+Data can be downloaded as .csv at www.vacmap.de

 See also [database of cases of notifiable diseases](https://survstat.rki.de/) of the Robert Koch Institute.